Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Methods

-The circumplex and vector models of emotion have been broadly used for representing affective states \cite{Russell1980-au,Bradley1992-cu}.
+The circumplex and vector models of emotion have been broadly used for representing affective states\footnote{See Russell's two-dimensional circumplex model in Figure \ref{fig:russell}.} \cite{Russell1980-au,Bradley1992-cu}.
 In these two-dimensional models, valence is the x-axis, expressing pleasantness and unpleasantness, attractiveness and aversiveness, joy, and sorrow \cite{Frijda1986-uy}.
 Arousal is the y-axis, describing the degree of wakefulness, boredom, excitement, and calm.
 These models allow any affective state, emotion, word, or expression to be represented as a point in the space, regardless of the difference in language, country, or culture.

 We measure valence and arousal using a validated data-driven lexicon generated based on the circumplex model in both English and Mandarin.
 We used NRC Valence, Arousal, and Dominance (NRC-VAD) Lexicon \cite{Mohammad2018-ko} for Twitter data and its translated version for Weibo data.
-NRC-VAD consists of valence and arousal weights for more than 20,000 words in English and shows a "boomerang" relationship between two dimensions: extremely positive or negative valence is usually paired with high arousal, while calmness matches low arousal.
+NRC-VAD consists of valence and arousal weights for more than 20,000 words in English and shows a "V-shaped" relationship between two dimensions: extremely positive or negative valence is usually paired with high arousal, while calmness matches low arousal.
 We subtract 0.5 from all scores to make them zero-centered.

 Multilinguality is another reason to choose NRC-VAD as our valence-arousal measurement lexicon.
-There are over 100 languages available for NRC-VAD by translating English terms using Google Translate (August 2022), and the authors claim that most affective norms are stable across languages.
+There are over 100 languages available for NRC-VAD (August 2022), and the authors claim that most affective norms are stable across languages.
 Since an original-translated term pair has the same scores, this lexicon avoids the annotator agreement and scale-matching issue, which are common problems using two different lexica over two languages.